quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 0kbps
 ```

-If the messages above are not shown, but what you see doesn't match any of the described cases - you will have to ask someone proficient with Linux for help.
+If the messages above are not shown, but what you see doesn't match any of
+the described cases - you will have to ask someone proficient with Linux
+for help.

-Before jumping to the chapter which described your issue, be sure to read "Downloading images and tools" below to get all the things you need to re-flash.
+Before jumping to the chapter which described your issue, be sure to read
+"[[Downloading images and tools]]" below to get all the things you need
+to re-flash.

 ## Downloading images and tools